bug400/pyilper/INSTALL.md

 Setup
 -----

-If pyILPER is startet for the first time the serial device of the PIL-Box and the working directory must be configured.
+If pyILPER is started for the first time the serial device of the PIL-Box and the working directory must be configured.

 Open the pyILPER configuration dialog from the file menu.
 Change the